 One important thing to keep in mind is that Extended Advertisements are not supported by all scanners.
-So, if you’re looking to implement a connectable device that can be connected to by legacy devices as well as devices that support scanning for extended advertisements, then you could use what’s called Advertising Sets (which allow a device to send out two or more types of advertisements) and define one set for legacy advertisements and another for extended advertisements.
+So, if you’re looking to implement a connectable device that can be connected to from both legacy devices and ones that support scanning for extended advertisements, then you could use what’s called Advertising Sets (which allow a device to send out two or more types of advertisements) and define one set for legacy advertisements and another for extended advertisements.

 LE Limited Discoverable Mode vs. General Discoverable Mode